 A doctor’s referral is not required.
 In some cases, a medical doctor will make a referral for a child or youth to receive a psychological assessment, but this is not a requirement in order to access our service.
 (Please note that your extended health plan may require a physician’s referral in order to provide reimbursement for psychological services, and we recommend that you review plan prior to scheduling an appointment at our office.)

-The costs of assessments vary depending on the age of the child and the referral questions.
 If the child is seen through the Interior Health Children’s Assessment Network, the costs are covered by the provincial government (contact 250-712-0416 for more information about the IHCAN program).
-Please speak with your family physician or pediatrician regarding a referral to IHCAN if you are looking for a funded ASD or FASD assessment.
+Please speak with your family physician or pediatrician regarding a referral to IHCAN if you are looking for a funded ASD assessment.
 There are typically much longer wait times for an assessment through the IHCAN program.

 Many extended health plans provide some coverage for psychological services.
 Check your plan for specific information.
 Your coverage can be discussed with our office further when you call to book an appointment.
-We do not directly bill extended health plans but we work carefully with you to insure that we provide you with the necessary documentation to meet your plan’s needs and to maximize your coverage.
+We do not directly bill extended health plans but we work carefully with you to try to provide you with the necessary documentation to meet your plan’s needs and to maximize your coverage.

-Our psychologists work together with a trained psychological assistant (psychometrician) to conduct assessments in an efficient manner.
+Our psychologists are either clinical psychologists (registered psychologists) or educational/clinical consultants working under the supervision of registered psychologists.
+Our clinical psychologists sometimes work together with psychometricians to conduct assessments in an efficient manner.
 Your child will work with the psychologist but may also work with the psychological assistant for a portion of the time, such as when the psychologist is meeting with parents to gather relevant background information.
 In some cases, our psychologists work as a team to complete the assessments.

 The psychologist will meet with you to discuss the assessment findings, including any diagnoses and primary recommendations.
 You will also receive a written report that provides detailed documentation of the assessment findings and related recommendations.
 Recommendations may include referrals to relevant service providers and supportive agencies.